rdkcentral/aamp/test/smoketest/README.txt

 This intention here is to allow creation of a set of scripts that define smoke tests to be run.
 The script is a list of instructions and parameters (similar to aamp-cli).

+The scripts should be located in a 'smoketest' dir ('~/smoketest' on a PC and '/opt/smoketest' on a box).
+This dir should also contain the tagged list of URLs.

+The scripts will be run in alphabetical order (This should allow a set of scripts to be created to test that basic functionality works before running more complicated tests.
+The following tests can then be aborted if these fail.)

 The actual testing is performed by checking the events sent from aamp using a 'waitfor <EVENT>' command.
 Instructions and parameters on a line must be separated by a single space.
 Comments may be added by starting the line with '#'

+General syntax:
+ - each command is followed by a space separated list of arguments:
+   COMMAND ARG1 ARG2 ...
+ - an argument may have associated parameters, these should be within brackets:
+   COMMAND ARG1(param) ARG2 ...
+ - if an argument has multiple parmeters, these should be entered as a comma separated list:
+   COMMAND ARG1(param1, param2, param3 ...)
+ARG2 ...
+ - an parameter may have its own parmeters:
+   COMMAND ARG1(param1(p1, p2...), param2, param3 ...)
+ARG2 ...

+ - Spaces are not supported other than to separate arguments (within a parameter or parameter list they will be stripped)
+ - Optionally, a parameter may be represented as ARG:PARAM.
+This can make some things more readable but a list of parameters must be within brackets.
+   E.g. to set the language configuration we use the 'config' command with a list of arguments for each item we want to set:
+     config preferredAudioLanguage(spa) preferredAudioRendition(french)
+   coud also be:
+     config preferredAudioLanguage:spa preferredAudioRendition:french
+   but for a list we need brackets:
+     config preferredAudioLanguage(eng, fra, spa) preferredAudioRendition:french

 Instruction set:
 -----------------